Your Essential France Map for Tourists: Discover Top Destinations

 What historical sites can I find on a map of France?

 You’ll find tons of history!
-Maps can show you famous castles (chateaux), old monuments, ancient Roman ruins, and even important memorial sites from different times.
-It’s like stepping back in time!
+On a France tourist attractions map, you can run into famous castles, chateaux, some old monuments, ancient Roman ruins, and even meaningful memorial sites from different times all kinds of together.
+It feels like you’re stepping back in time, even a bit faster, not sure why.

 Does a tourist map of France show natural attractions?